-Insert your hook into the next stitch in your pattern, where it tells you to start your decrease.
+Then insert your hook into the first stitch in your pattern, where it tells you to start your decrease.

 - Step 2 – Hook the yarn and pull up a loop

-To complete the first single crochet, you will hook the yarn and pull through a loop, the same as any other single crochet stitch.
+To complete the first single crochet, you will hook the yarn and pull it through a new stitch, the same as any other single crochet stitch.

 You should now have two loops on your hook.